Lieb-Schultz-Mattis anomalies as obstructions to gauging (non-on-site) symmetries: Introduction

 In Section \ref{sec:op.vs.df}, we discuss the connection between symmetry operators and topological defects.
 In particular, we prove a one-to-one correspondence between locality-preserving global symmetries and topological defects in 1+1d lattice Hamiltonian systems.
 This correspondence will be essential for the results we prove in Section \ref{sec:anomaly.gauging}.

 Section \ref{sec:anomaly} presents our microscopic formula for 't Hooft anomalies and discusses its relation to the group cohomology classification of anomalies.
 Moving on to Section \ref{sec:gauging}, we introduce a method to gauge non-on-site internal symmetries on the lattice.
 We identify the anomaly as the obstruction to this gauging procedure.
-In Section \ref{sec:matching}, we argue that when the anomaly is non-trivial, there is no symmetric deformation to a gapped phase with a unique ground state.
+In Section \ref{sec:matching}, we discuss a generalized LSM-type constraint stating that when the anomaly is non-trivial, there is no symmetric deformation to a gapped phase with a unique ground state.

 Section \ref{sec:examples} contains several examples illustrating our general results.
 In Section \ref{sec:on-site}, we discuss LSM anomalies for on-site symmetries, particularly the spin-half Heisenberg chain example.
 In Section \ref{sec:non-inv}, we study the XYZ chain and its $\bZ_2 \times \bZ_2$ symmetry, which has an LSM anomaly.
 We construct a non-invertible lattice translation symmetry by gauging the $\bZ_2 \times \bZ_2$ symmetry of the XYZ model.
 In Section \ref{sec:chiral}, we consider the modified Villain theory that exhibits anomalous U(1) chiral symmetries on the lattice.
 We use this theory to construct Abelian chiral gauge theories on the lattice.
 In Section \ref{sec:fermionic}, we discuss the fermionic generalization of the results from Section \ref{sec:anomaly.gauging} and demonstrate it by considering the example of a chain of $N$ free Majorana fermions.